treeverse/lakeFS/design/accepted/gc_plus/uncomitted-gc.md

        eventually be deleted by the GC job.
 >**Note:** These changes will also solves the following [issue](https://github.com/treeverse/lakeFS/issues/4438)

+#### Track copied objects in ref-store

+lakeFS will track copy operations of uncommitted objects and store them in the ref-store for a limited duration.
+GC will use this information as part of the uncommitted data to avoid a race between the GC job and rename operation. lakeFS will periodically scan these entries and remove copy entries from the ref-store after such time that will allow correct execution of the GC process.

 #### S3 Gateway CopyObject

 When performing a shallow copy - track copied objects in ref-store.